 The cactus in the living room may bloom, or it may remain an expensive and staid piece of living décor in a home that is not quite finished yet subtly becoming my own.
 The mysterious ways of plants add the same sort of hopeful uncertainty to life as fishing or creating art.
 They do not ask for much, but the things they do need are absolutely imperative.
 They deepen their roots and rely on us for water and pruning, and they silently insist that we not be gone for too long without checking in.
 To plant a garden is to hope in tomorrow, and it is also to commit to not being gone for too long.

 After writing most of this, I went to Texas for a whirlwind long weekend.
 It was good to hear the most familiar timbre and cadence, to see faces from my past and places which made me who I am.
 It was helpful to be oppressed by traffic and restaurant waits in Austin, to read the postscript and feel satisfied with the ending.
-But it was even better to see the cacti and the sword plants standing expectantly in my living room, to pedal the meandering gravel roads of the Ozarks after a torrential rain, and to know that should I ever need to leave for long, I can think of a few people who would water the plants.
+But it was even better to see the cacti and the sword plants standing expectantly in my living room, to pedal the meandering gravel roads of the Ozarks after a torrential rain, and to know that should I ever need to leave for long, I would have to find someone who would water the plants.